-Our senior centers are designated community focal points providing helpful resources to seniors and serves entire communities with information on aging.
-The centers offer independence for local seniors and encourages them to become and remain social.
-Senior centers are one of the most accessible, friendly and inexpensive places that offer programs and services that promote active engagement, independent living and enjoyment of life by older adults.
+Our senior centers are designated community locations that provide helpful resources to seniors.
+They also serve the local communities with information on aging.
+Senior centers are one of the most accessible, friendly and inexpensive places that offer programs and services that promote active engagement, support independent living and add to enjoyment of life for older adults.

 Any senior, 60 years old or older can join their local senior center.
 Our centers help seniors develop social contacts by meeting and making new friends.
 Transportation is available to and from the local senior centers.
 Many seniors visit their center on a daily basis.

 SSOBC has 11 senior centers located throughout Belmont County.
 They include:

 Each center is unique and offers programs and activities geared towards the interests of that center’s seniors.
 Center activities can include crafts, bingo, exercise, health screenings, informational speakers, daily meals, birthday celebrations and much more.

 Centers offer daily nutritional meals Monday through Friday in a congregate setting.
 Reservations must be made one day in advance.

 The centers also provide seniors with opportunities to hear presentations on topics important to seniors and learn more about resources available to them.
 Seniors can find help with HEAP applications, sign up for the Golden Buckeye card, and apply for the Commodity Supplemental Food Program (a federally funded UDSA food and nutrition service program).